Mining industry of Suriname: Commission for the Ordering of the Gold Mining Sector

 The Mining Law says that one can only mine with a license from the Government.
 Ordening Goudsector regulates the concessionaires, how many machine owners there are and what the movements of small-scale miners are.
 New mining areas are still being issued.
 However it is important to note that data show that the interesting area to mine, especially for the small-scale miners who look for alluvial gold, is the Greenstone belt.
 The greenstone runs from Guyana, through Suriname, into French Guiana.
 This greenstone belt, however, only counts for 15% of the Surinamese surface.
 At the moment almost all areas in this belt are already given out in concessions.

+Bauxite

+The mining of bauxite in Suriname has been known since 1915 and its export dates back to 1922, with the start of its exploitation by the American company Alcoa.
+Suriname's production was 280,000 tonnes, on average, before 1939, and it reached 2,699,000 tonnes in 1951, eight times more, then 3,421,000 in 1954 and 3,377,000 in 1957.
+The strategic nature of this resource allowed Suriname to benefit from the protection of the United States during World War II, and to attract investments from large companies such as Shell, BHP and Alcoa.

+Afobaka Dam was built between 1961 and 1964 on the Suriname River to produce energy for the electrolysis process for the production of aluminium from bauxite at the Suralco alumina refinery which was managed by Alcoa from 1965 to 2017.

+Iron

+To a lesser extent compared to other minerals, Suriname also produces iron.

+Hydrocarbons

+In January 2020, the French and American oil companies Total and Apache announced that they had made a major discovery of oil and gas off the coast of Suriname.
+In September 2020, US Secretary of State Mike Pompeo visited Suriname to discuss the country's oil potential, meets with and congratulates new President Chan Santokhi, and touted U.S. companies facing competition from China to exploit the country's natural resources.

 Controversies

 Illegal mining is a large problem in Suriname.